-A review and re-write of the Policy is currently in progress.
 The Policy has been reviewed and suggested revisions obtained from the University's General Counsel, a university law expert retained by the University and me.
-As part of my proposed revisions, I have incorporated comments and suggestions which I collected during my time as the HRO..
-In addition, the revisions to the Policy include considerations arising from a comprehensive review of the Policy by an employment and human rights law specialist who was retained by the University's General Counsel to conduct a gap analysis on the Policy to ensure the Policy met the requirements of WorksafeBC's 3 policies regarding harassment and bullying.
+As part of my proposed revisions, I made comments and suggestions which I collected during my work as the HRO.

+In addition, the revisions to the Policy include considerations arising from a comprehensive review of the Policy by an employment and human rights law specialist who was retained by the University's General Counsel to conduct a gap analysis on the Policy to ensure the Policy met the requirements of WorkSafeBC's policies implemented regarding harassment and bullying.